Exam Tips7 min read

 Success in the RES exam is not about luck; it is about a structured study plan.
 Start by breaking down the 13 topics into manageable segments.
 Focus on the 'heavy hitters' first—topics like Land Law and HDB Properties carry significant weight in the exam.

 Secondly, move beyond reading notes to active testing.
 Research shows that retrieval practice is the most effective way to retain complex legal information.
 The Prepare app offers a comprehensive database of ~2,000 practice questions specifically designed to mirror the RES exam difficulty.
 By testing yourself across all 13 RES exam topics, you identify weak areas before the actual test day.
-This targeted approach is the most effective way to join the ranks of the 33,000+ registered agents currently practicing in Singapore.
+This targeted approach is the most effective way to join the ranks of registered property agents currently practicing in Singapore.

 Practice all 2,000 RES exam questions